 Stopping power is crucial to a safe and successful driving experience.
-When you need brake service, visit Community Motors and our GM Certified Service experts will recommend quality new brakes.
+When you need brake service, your Certified Service experts at Community Motors can recommend quality ACDelco Gold (Professional) or GM Genuine Parts brakes.

 24 Months/Unlimited Mile Warranty**